MatthewPeterKelly/ME149_Spring2018/topics/03-simulation-runge-kutta/lecture-03-A/README.md

 ## Derivation of these equations?
 - Based on:
   - reduce the analytic integral to quadrature, with two function evaluations
-  - compute the taylor series of the solution to second-order (need the chain rule)
+  - compute the Taylor series of the solution to second-order (need the chain rule)
   - set the two expressions equal to each other to compute `w1` and `w2` in terms of `alpha`

 ## Continue with live-coding demo: